Bristol Aggie’s herd of dairy cows graze in pastures along the Taunton River.[hr_invisible]

 Most of the milk produced by our region’s dairy farmers is processed regionally and sold regionally.
-A recent study by the Manoment Center for Conservation Sciences found that 20% of the milk consumed in our state is produced by Massachusetts farms, significantly higher than the estimated 12.5% of our whole diet that is Massachusetts-grown.
-If you are curious about where your milk or dairy product is processed you can look it up here.
+A study by the Manomet Center for Conservation Sciences found that 20% of the milk consumed in our state is produced by Massachusetts farms, significantly higher than the estimated 12.5% of our whole diet that is Massachusetts-grown.
+If you are curious about where your jug of milk or dairy product is processed you can look up it’s tracking code here.

 Supporting your local dairy farmers is important

 Dairy farmers are considered the “anchor tenants” of the region’s farmland base.
-Only 2% of the farms in the state are dairy farms but they steward 22% of all land in farms and account for 10% of the region’s farm product sales (Manomet Center for Conservation Sciences and 2012 Ag census).
+Only 2% of the farms in the state are dairy farms but they steward 10% of all land in farms and account for 10% of the region’s farm product sales (2017 Ag census).

 Get to know your dairy farmers